 - Submit all documents on a timely basis

 - Negotiate to win the best possible settlement from the insurance companies

 - Take the case to trial if necessary

-Your New Jersey personal injury lawyer will also work very closely with you during all of these steps and ensure the progress of your case.
+Your New Jersey personal injury lawyer will also work closely with you during all these steps and ensure the progress of your case.

 What steps will my NJ injury lawyer take?

 Once you have had your FREE Case Evaluation by the Rosengard Law Group injury attorneys, your case will take the following steps: